wikindx/wikindx/website/web/src/content/install/upgrade.md

 If you are upgrading a component by hand, follow these steps:

 1. Download the component source code from the [SourceForge Files](https://sourceforge.net/projects/wikindx/files/) section.
-   Until v6.3.5 each version has a `archives/X.y.Z/components` folder on SF where components are stored.
+   Until v6.3.5 each version has a `archives/X.Y.Z/components` folder on SF where components are stored.
 After v6.3.5 components are stored in `components/<type>/<components_compatible_version>/` folder on SF.
    <__components_compatible_version__> is a number specific to the core
    of the version installed.
-Find this number in **WIKINDX_COMPONENTS_COMPATIBLE_VERSION** constant in `core/startup/CONSTANTS.php` file.
+Find this number in **WIKINDX_COMPONENTS_COMPATIBLE_VERSION** constant in `core/startup/CONSTANTS.php` file or in the __Components Manager__.

 2. Uncompress the source code into a folder on your computer -- this will create a folder named after its __component id__.